 // src/cookie/index.ts

-import bannedImport from '../some/bannedImport';
+import bannedImport from '../some/bannedImport'

 error cookies-leaf: src/cookies/index.ts → src/some/bannedImport.ts